sy-shi/Gym_RL/README.md

 This document serves as an introduction to the implementation logic of reinforcement learning(RL) with Gym.
 We do not discuss the details of coding such as how action spaces are defined in Gym.

-To read this document online, we recommend you to install [Mathjax plugin for github on Chorme](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima) or read in the [preview](/README.md) to show the math expressions.
+To read the math expressions of this document online, we recommend you to install [Mathjax plugin for github on Chorme](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima) or read in the [preview](/README.md).

 ## Installation and Introduction